Crimso777/Factorio-Access/README.md

 Q:  Can this mod run the tutorial?

 A:  Not yet.
-There are plans to create a custom tutorial, and to make the built in tutorial accessible, but these things are still at least a week away.
+There are plans to create a custom tutorial, and to make the built in tutorial accessible, but these things are still weeks away.
+In the meantime, there is some amount of in-game help via item descriptions, while the wiki and this page are the main information sources.

+Q: How much of the game is accessible right now?
+A: All basic interactions with buildings and items are supported.
+With the recently added support for fluid handling, you can now progress until the late game, which takes dozens of hours.
+Some iconic optional features such as trains, combat, and multiplayer, are still being worked on.
+Some unique features have been added to increase accessibility.
+More about this can be found on the wiki.

 Q:  My game crashed, what gives?